Frequently Asked Questions

 We offer comprehensive Ashiastu online courses that are set to launch this fall.
 They will allow you to study our program from the comfort of your home.
 You can even have a virtual instructor Skype with you for added support and guidance.

 Are the bars hard to install?

-During your workshop we devote a large section of time to go over how to install bars.
+During your workshop we devote a section of time to go over how to install bars.
 We cover everything from commercial drop-in ceilings to an easy residential ceiling.
 We also cover unique situations such as vaulted ceilings or low ceilings and have comprehensive notes on materials.
-We also include in depth photo samples in your student manual with schematics and specific designs for “hard-to” situations.
+We also include in depth photo samples in your student manual with schematics and specific designs for challenging situations.
 If you are unable to install permanent bars we recommend purchasing our portable Ashiatsu bar system or simply take our bar free course that will allow you options that do not require bar installation.

 How much does it cost to install the bars?

 If you have a standard 8 to 9 foot ceiling with wood studs it can be as low as $120 and a very easy set up.
 From our years of experience, we have created custom hardware that works perfect for your needs.
 To install bars into a commercial drop/false ceiling, it is slight more expensive and the cost varies depending on what kind of an installation you decide to go with.
 A rough estimate would be $250 to $400.
 This is considered a small investment compared to the return you will get in high income from offering a one of a kind, specialized treatment in your area.